nchepiga/homepage/docs/group.md

 **Former group members:**

 Rik Mulder (continues his studies at TUDelft)
-Bernhard Lüscher (now PhD student at the University of Zurich)
+Bernhard Lüscher (now a PhD student at the University of Zurich)

 ### **News**

+21/10/2024 Bowy's paper has been accepted by [SciPost Physics](https://scipost.org/submissions/2406.20093v2/)

+09/09/2024 Jose's paper has been published in [PRB](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.110.125113)

 06/2024 Niels Pronk joins the group

 01/05/2024 I joined APS as an Associate Editor of [PhysRevResearch](https://journals.aps.org/prresearch/staff)

-23/01/2024 My paper on Tunable quantum phase transitions has been accepted by [PRL](https://journals.aps.org/prl/accepted/6207cY47Wd410f8442008bd42da36a9eae44c216a)

 23/01/2024 My paper on Tunable quantum phase transitions has been published in [PRL](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.076505)